seblammers/sebastianlammers.com/src/routes/posts/basic-data-stuff-in-js/+page.md

 #### 1: Mutate to add a new column

+Let's jump right in and re-use the map()-example from above, but this time applying the conversion of grams to kilograms to all 344 observations.

 ```js
 // convert from grams to kilograms for all entries
 let dataWithKG = data.map(row => {